About our voting policy

 Sandhurst is of the view that corporate governance and the exercise of voting rights are an important aspect of any investment decision process.
 We appreciate that in some cases there is the potential to influence corporate governance and policy by the exercise of our voting rights.

-Where Sandhurst has 'direct' voting rights, in exercising these rights, we take into account the following principles:
+Where Sandhurst has ‘direct’ voting rights, in exercising these rights (to vote or abstain from voting), we consider the following:

-- any votes cast will be cast in the best interests of investors with the objective of preserving and increasing the value of investments;
+- Is the action in the best interests of investors with the objective of preserving and increasing the value of investments;

 Can I review the voting records?